 During the 2019 post season National Christian Homeschool Basketball Championships (NCHBC) has expanded the opportunities for HomeSchool basketball players and teams by adding four new Conference Tournaments for the 2018-2019 season.
-The 2020 post season will feature the following four District Tournaments!
+The 2021 post season will feature the following five District Tournaments!

-January 31st & February 1st Brazos River District Tournament, Mi3 Center in Houston, Texas – for teams from South Texas and surrounding areas.
+January 29th & 30th, 2021 Houston District Tournament, Mi3 Center in Houston, TX – for teams from South Texas and surrounding areas.

-January 31st & February 1st Arkansas River District Tournament, Wichita Hoops Facility in Wichita, KS – for teams from Kansas, Oklahoma, Missouri, Arkansas, Nebraska, Iowa, Minnesota, & surrounding areas.
+February 5th & 6th, 2021 Arkansas River District Tournament, Wichita Hoops Facility in Wichita, KS – for teams from Kansas, Oklahoma, Missouri, Arkansas, Nebraska, & surrounding areas.

-*NEW* January 31st & February 1st *NEW* Western District Tournament Anaheim, CA. for teams from the Western United States.
+February 5th & 6th, 2021 Western District Tournament Anaheim, CA. for teams from the Western United States.
 For info on the Western District can be located by Clicking Here or by

 District Tournament Sign up can be done at: Registration